Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Introduction

-To fully study the performance and efficiency of Kernel-U-Net, we conduct experiments for time series forecasting tasks on several widely used benchmark datasets.
-Our results show that in time series forecasting, Kernel-U-Net meets or outperforms baseline models, such as NLinear and PatchTST, in the majority cases.
+To fully study the performance and efficiency of K-U-Net, we conduct experiments for time series forecasting tasks on several widely used benchmark datasets.
+We compose 30 variants of K-U-Net by placing different kernels at different layers and then we choose the best candidates for fine-tuning.
+Our results show that in time series forecasting, K-U-Net exceeds or meets the state-of-the-art results, such as NLinear\cite{Zeng_AreTE_2022} and PatchTST, in the majority of cases.

-In summary, the contributions of this work include: \begin{itemize} \item We propose Kernel-U-Net, a general hierarchical and symmetrical framework that partitions input sequences into small slices and learns them at each layer of the network. \item Kernel-U-Net generalizes the concept of kernels and provides convenience for composing particular models with custom kernels that follow the same design pattern.
-The parameter size is guaranteed in $O(log(L)^2)$. \item The computation complexity of Transformer module is $O(Llog(L))$ and can be reduced to $O(log(L)^2)$ if it is only employed in the layers close to the latent vector. \item Kernel-U-Net achieves results with MSE close to or better than the state-of-the-art methods on 6 (out of 7) time series data sets. \end{itemize}
+In summary, the contributions of this work include: \begin{itemize} \itemsep{0.1em} \item We propose Kernel-U-Net, a U-shape architecture that progressively compresses the input sequence into a latent vector and expands it to generate the output sequence. \item Kernel-U-Net generalizes the concept of the convolutional kernel and provides convenience for composing particular models with custom kernels. \item The computation complexity is guaranteed in linear when employing Transformer kernels at the second or higher layers. \item Kernel-U-Net exceeds or meets the state-of-the-art results in most cases. \end{itemize}

-We conclude that Kernel-U-Net is a highly potential candidate for large-scale time series forecasting tasks.
-It is a general hierarchical and symmetrical framework with low complexity in terms of parameters.
-It reaches state-of-the-art results in the majority cases.
-With flexible customized kernels, it adapts well in high-paced development and test context.
+We conclude that Kernel-U-Net stands out as a highly promising option for large-scale time series forecasting tasks.
+Its hierarchical design provides a balance of low computational complexity and high expressiveness.
+In most scenarios, it either surpasses or is slightly below the state-of-the-art results.
+Furthermore, its adaptability in fast-paced development and testing environments is ensured by the use of flexible, customizable kernels.